Paris

 Is January a good time to visit Paris?

 Yes, especially if you are looking for a quieter, more authentic experience.
-Museums, restaurants and monuments are significantly less crowded than in spring or autumn, hotel and apartment rates are lower, and the winter sales are in full swing.
+Museums, restaurants and monuments are noticeably less crowded than in spring or autumn, hotel and apartment rates are lower, and the winter sales are in full swing.
 You will need to dress for the cold, but in return you get a city you can genuinely explore at your own pace.

 How cold does it actually get?